lkozina1309/ros_opencv/README.md

-# ROS_OPENCV
+# ros_opencv

-ROS_OPENCV is a package for drone camera using ROSPY and OpenCV.
+ros_opencv is a package for drone camera using ROSPY and OpenCV.